andy-guttridge/tribehub_react/README.md

 WAVE validation had already been completed and most accessability issues fixed, however lighthouse did reveal that button elements did not have id attributes, which are required by assistive technologies.

-After this issue had been addressed, every page achieved 100% for accessability and best practices.
+After this issue had been addressed, every page achieved 100% for accessability.
 All pages achieved 100% for best practices, except for the landing, registration and sign-in pages, where HTTP 401 errors in the console reduced the score to 92%.
 This is expected as a consequence of a non-authenticated user being redirected away from content requiring authorisation.

 Performance scores were not as high, ranging from a low of 61% for the contacts page with the search form being opened on mobile to 90% for the app in single page mode with the add tribe member form being opened.
 Performance scores for the majority of pages/scenarios ranged from the low 70s to high 80s.
 The same potential performance improvements were identified in each case: